karanchahal/papers/distributed_training.md

 Large batch sizes.
 Compare using large batch sizes over small batch sizes.
 Compare different ways of using learning rate.
 LARS, Warm up, linear scaling etc.

+# Disadvantages of Sync SGD

+1. The transfer of data among machines is quite fast because of ring all reduce primitives, but the issue is with the synchronisation barrier.
+All the other workers have to wait till the slowest worker to finish to start training the next batch of data.

+# Async SGD

+Each node asynchronously performs its own gradient updates and occasionally synchronises it's parameters with a central parameter store occasionally.

+Hogwild SGD and DownPour SGD addressed this first.
+The disadvatage with this is two fold

+1. Central point of failure, the serverhas to deal with all these workers sending data to it.
+Communication throughput is limited by the finite link reception bandwidth of the server.
+2. Also, there is a possibility of introducing stale gradients.
+For example, if worker a finshed its batch early and sent new updates to the server, it could be operating on stale gradients.
+This stale gradients have found to lead to lmiited test accuracy and delays in convergence.

+To solve these problems partially, elastic averaging SGD was introduced.
+It modifies the stochastic gradient algorithm to achieve faster convergence.
+Elastic avergaing introduces an elastic force B, which is sued to modify the gradients computes by a small amount.

+The intention is that, this elastic force allows the gradients to explore more local minimas, leading to faster convergence.
+Elastic ASGD is experimentally shown to work faster than vanilla ASGD for the Cifar10 and Imagenet datasets.
+Gossiping SGD, extends the all reduce algorthm by introducing some asyncronosity to it.

+Overall the following results were observed:

+1. If number of machines is upto 32.
+ASGD can converge faster than all reduce SGD when learning rate is large.
+But all reduce converges most consistenally
+2. WHen machines are upto a scale of 100 nodes, all reduce SGD can consistently converge to a higher accuracy solution.

+ This establishes that the model of asyncrosity is not very compatible with deep learning, according to the paper "How to scale distributed learning ?"